 An Edinburgh-based organisation that offers day-service workshops for people with special needs wanted an activity as a part of their bi-annual training day.
 Twelve people, including the manager, took part in the workshop, but many of the team members were reluctant to take part as they were sceptical about eurythmy.

-At the beginning of the session there was a lot of laughter, a lot of chatting during the exercises, and when something went wrong (e.g. when someone had 2, 3 or 4 balls instead of just one) everyone would stop to discuss what had gone wrong and how it should be done.
-The result of this was that the movement of group didn’t flow and it took a long time to proceed to the next step of the exercise.
+At the beginning of the session there was a lot of laughter, a lot of chatting during the exercise, and when something went wrong everyone would stop to discuss what had gone wrong and how it should be done.
+The result of this was that the movement of group didn't flow and it took a long time to proceed to the next step of the exercise.

 Eventually they started following my directions to NOT stop the exercise when things went wrong (or talk about it) and just try to solve it in movement.
 The exercise started to flow better and we proceeded faster with adding more steps to the exercise so that it became more complex as we went on.
 The group became calmer and although there was still time for laughter in between, the group was more focused and the movement more harmonious.
-At the end of the session I asked everyone to write down their experience for themselves and feedback for me, and once everyone had done so everyone could share their experience and ask questions.
+At the end of the session I asked everyone to write down their experience for themselves and feedback for me, and there was time for everyone to share their experience and ask questions.
 The people who had been sceptical said they had really enjoyed the session as it was very different from what they expected.

 From team members:

 "I felt the session was very clear and I really enjoyed the sensation of the group breathing as we worked together.
 We managed to learn and adapt as we went.
 It was very enjoyable.
 You were very trusting in us as a group."

 “I really enjoyed it.
 The movement felt like breathing and I felt very relaxed.
 It helped with team work.”